SiaFoundation/walletd/.changeset/return_ids_of_transaction_from_txn_broadcast_endpoint.md

 default: minor
 ---

-# Return IDs of transaction from txn broadcast endpoint.
+# Return transaction sets from broadcast endpoint

+This lets integrators get the IDs of the created UTXOs, addresses of inputs, and IDs of the transactions